std4lqi/docs-site/docs/troubleshoot/troubleshoot-apiml.md

 **Solutions:**

-Fix the missing z/osmf host name in subject alternative names using the following methods:
+Fix the invalid z/osmf host name in the subject alternative names using the following methods:

 - [Request a new certificate](#request-a-new-certificate)
 - [Change the ZOWE_EXPLORER_HOST variable](#change-the-zowe_explorer_host-variable)